I just got screwed by the plumber. Now, now, this isn’t that kind of blog, I meant it figuratively ;-)

 The reason I was replacing the other faucet was because it was leaking, which is probably an easy repair & flip opportunity for a plumber.
 Unless of course it’s got cosmetic issues, like a worn insert.

 Now I’m not Nancy Drew, but if there wasn’t something shady going on, wouldn’t he have mentioned the obvious missing part?
-Of course it’s moot because I’m 100% certain that the piece was not missing when I handed it over for installation, and I can see from the other one that it would’ve been pretty easy to pop it out with a screwdriver.
+Of course it’s moot because I’m 100% certain that the piece was not missing when I handed it over for installation, and I can see from the “hot” side that it would’ve been pretty easy to pop it out with a screwdriver.

 I can’t exactly call up and complain because I contacted this same company about an appointment and never heard back, but when a colleague contacted them in Danish, I got an appointment right away.